MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-project-templates.md

 ::: moniker range=">=vs-2019"

-11. In Visual Studio, open the **Create a new project** window and verify that your template appears.
+11. In Visual Studio, open the dialog box where you create a new project and verify that your template appears.

 ::: moniker-end